Effects of Drinking Alcohol

 - Avoid funnels or beer bongs

 While we wish we could prevent alcohol poisoning every time, that’s unfortunately not always the case.
 Some individuals may end up getting carried away and developing an alcohol dependence or abuse problem.

 After getting treatment for alcohol poisoning, patients should take time to reconsider their drinking habits and take caution to ensure it doesn’t happen again.

-If you know someone who has developed an issue with addiction after experiencing alcohol poisoning, consult a medical professional as soon as possible.
+If you know someone who has developed an issue with alcohol addiction after experiencing alcohol poisoning, consult a medical professional as soon as possible.
 Next best steps may include group therapy and inpatient or outpatient treatment.